ISO 9001 - Practical, Simple and Effective

 - Operations: using suitable processes to do whatever you do, from 'designing' it (if applicable) all the way through developing/making it to supply or delivery.
 You must know what your customers want, supply it, and have suitable controls in place to make sure your customers get what was agreed.
 Includes controlling nonconformity (anything that doesn't meet all specifications, whether failures of products, services or processes).

 - Improvement: reviewing performance, and improving what you do.
 You need suitable methods to assess performance of your system, your services/products and your processes.
 You must collect and use suitable information for this assessment, so you can figure out if you are doing what you planned, and if or where you need to improve.
 It includes using internal audits and corrective action to fix weaknesses in your system and avoid them happening again.

-See ISO 9001 requirements in a nutshell for a little more detail.
+See my ISO 9001 requirements in a nutshell for a longer outline.

 How do you get ISO 9001?

 To get ISO 9001 certification (often incorrectly called 'ISO accreditation'), your quality management system must meet all the mandated requirements.
 You demonstrate this at a formal audit to an external auditor.
 Note it's an audit of your management system, not your financials, and it must be done by a properly accredited certifier, often called your external auditor.
 Sorry about all these terms, but this field has a few!

 Then you get your certificate - assuming of course you pass, never a problem for our clients.
 You are then called ISO 9001 certified, or said to have ISO 9001 certification or be registered to ISO 9001.
 Different terms, but they all mean the same thing.

 Some myths around 9001